aws-samples/bring-your-own-data-labs/labs/01_ingestion_with_glue/README.md

 ### Creating a Development Endpoint and Notebook (First Part)

-In AWS Glue can create an environment—known as a development endpoint—that you can use to iteratively develop and test your extract, transform, and load (ETL) scripts.
+In AWS Glue, you can create an environment—known as a development endpoint—that you can use to iteratively develop and test your extract, transform, and load (ETL) scripts.
 You can then create a notebook that connects to the endpoint, and use your notebook to author and test your ETL script.
 When you're satisfied with the results of your development process, you can create an ETL job that runs your script.
 With this process, you can add functions and debug your scripts in an interactive manner.

 Go to Glue in the console https://console.aws.amazon.com/glue/